 - Crochet Puffin Corners to Corner (C2C) Pictorial Squares for Afghans + Tutorial

 - Create the foundation of the Tree.
-Spiraling from Top to Bottom.
+Spiralling from Top to Bottom.

-- Create branches of the Christmas Tree from Bottom to Top, spiraling back up.
+- Create branches of the Christmas Tree from Bottom to Top, spiralling back up.

 - Decorate to suit you.

 - I used pictures from the Christmas Tree to help illustrate the steps involved.

 - Size J or 6.0 MM Crochet Hook

 - 1/2 Ball of Red Heart Super Saver or Equivalent